red-jade/exa/README.md

 Functions to find:
 - vertex degrees
 - neighborhoods
-- degree histograms
-- connectedness and (weakly) connected components
 - reachability sets
+- frontier sets
+- degree histograms (1D, 2D, 3D)
+- connected components (weak & strong)
+- condensed components

+Utilities based on depth-first search (DFS):
+- spanning forest
+- forest traversal
+- preorder/postorder

-Build 1D and 2D histograms from vertex degrees.
+Build 1D, 2D and 3D histograms from vertex degrees.
-Use the 2D in-out adjacency histogram to create a topology hash for the graph, and use the hash for a simple isomorphism test.
+Use the 3D in-self-out adjacency histogram to create a topology hash for the graph, and use the hash for a simple isomorphism test.

+Contract edges and linear nodes.
+Test topological equivalence (homeomorphism) by comparing full contractions of all linear edges.

 Relabelling of graphs to permute vertex identifiers.
 Combining graphs using _merge_ of vertices and edges,